Country information for Austria - Teacher education for inclusive education

-In most Austrian provinces, non-government organisations provide training for early intervention teachers in the form of further training.
-Two of these associations offer this training as a university course.
+In most Austrian provinces, non-government organisations provide additional training for early intervention teachers.
+Two associations offer this training as a university course.

 The training is based on a uniform curriculum (about 1,440 lessons) and is financed privately in most cases.
 Some provinces provide co-financing for this training.
 Some types of disabilities (e.g. sensory disabilities) also require specific training in addition to the general early intervention training, for example, in the field of pedagogies for people with visual impairments.

 After the eighth grade, those who wish to become kindergarten teachers can study at kindergarten education schools for five years, after which they graduate with a qualification of higher education and the kindergarten teacher qualification.
 Colleges at kindergarten education institutions provide a four-semester course for graduates of higher education schools who also graduate with the kindergarten teacher qualification.
 The education qualifies learners to care for children from one to six years of age (entrance to school).
 It also offers optional education for boarding school teachers (pupils from six to 14 years of age).

 After the diploma exam for kindergarten teachers, learners can undertake an additional four-semester kindergarten education course in special needs and early intervention.
 There are courses for people who have several years of work experience.
 Some provinces provide training courses on special needs education in kindergarten every two years.

 ‘Special education’ is included in the fourth and fifth years of teacher education (one to two hours per week).
 Since 2016, ‘Inclusive education’ has also been included (two hours per week).
 ‘Educational partnerships’ is also part of the basic teacher education curriculum (Source: IECE – Austria Country Survey Questionnaire, p.
 8).

 The 2018/19 academic year saw a number of teacher training colleges start to offer Bachelor’s degree programmes in elementary pedagogy.